sarah1893/Express_Middleware_CC/3 - next()/README.md

 ## Instructions
 1. Add a call to ``next`` after your logging statement so that the middleware will be executed before moving on to your routes.

+# Request And Response Parameters
+Recall the function signature of an Express middleware, i.e., ``(req, res, next)``.
+You might recognize this signature as being the very same that we’ve used for Express routes in the past.
+Well there’s a perfectly good reason for that: Express routes are middleware.
+Every route created in Express is also a middleware function handling the request and response objects at that part of the stack.
+Express routes also have the option of sending a response body and status code and closing the connection.
+These two features are a byproduct of Express routes being middleware, because all Express middleware functions have access to the request, the response, and the next middleware in the stack.